-The demonstration that sweet potato was an important food source for Rapanuis in pre-Columbian times came from the finding of starch grains of Ipomoea batatas in the dental calculus of Rapanui skeletons dated to 1330 CE [50].
-However, this did not resolve the enigma of whether the sweet potato was carried to Easter Island by Amerindians or by Polynesians in eventual back-and-forth travels.
-Genome-wide molecular analysis of a sample of 27 native Rapanuis without known foreign ancestry revealed a predominantly Polynesian origin (76% of the genome), with an early contribution from Native Americans (8%), dated to 1280 CE, and a later European contribution (16%), occurred from 1850 CE [51].
+The demonstration that sweet potato was an important food source for Rapanui in pre-Columbian times came from the finding of starch grains of Ipomoea batatas in the dental calculus of Rapanui skeletons dated to 1330 CE [52].
+However, this did not resolve the enigma of whether the sweet potato was carried to Easter Island by Native Americans or by Polynesians in back-and-forth travels.
+Genome-wide molecular analysis of a sample of 27 native Rapanui without known foreign ancestry revealed a predominantly Polynesian origin (76% of the genome), with an early contribution from Native Americans (8%), dated to 1280-1495 CE, and a later European contribution (16%), occurred from 1850 CE [53].

-This suggested the presence of Amerindians on Easter Island shortly after Polynesian settlement and long before the Europe-America contact (newcomer's hypothesis) but, once more, it was not possible to know whether these Amerindians arrived by their own or were transported by Polynesians in their eventual return from South America (back-and forth hypothesis) [52].
+This suggested the presence of Native Americans on Easter Island shortly after Polynesian settlement and long before the Europe-America contact (newcomer's hypothesis) but, once more, it was not possible to know whether these Native Americans arrived by their own or were transported by Polynesians in their eventual return from South America (back-and forth hypothesis) [54].
 Considering the navigation skills of these two cultures, the back-and forth hypothesis, seems more plausible.
 As it has been noted above, Polynesians were sophisticated sailors who colonized the entire pacific from West to East.
 One more step reaching South America would have not been surprising.
-Amerindians, on the contrary, used to navigate near the continental coasts and the longer trip known was to the Galapagos Islands, situated ca. 1000 km offshore [3].
+Native Americans, on the contrary, used to navigate near the continental coasts and the longest trip known was to the Galapagos Islands, situated ca. 1000 km offshore [3].

-A more recent study analyzed the DNA of five skeletons from an archaeological site of the Anakena beach dated to 1445-1624 CE (pre-European contact) to 1815-1945 CE (post-European contact) [53].
-No American ancestry was found on any of them and the authors suggested that contemporary American ancestry found in previous studies [51, 52] was not present in the island prior to European contact and may be due to contacts in more recent history.
-However, the extrapolation of results obtained in five individuals from a single archaeological site to the entire island and the whole ancient Rapanui culture is unwarranted.
+A more recent study analyzed the DNA of five skeletons from an archaeological site on the Anakena beach dated to 1445-1624 CE (pre-European contact) to 1815-1945 CE (post-European contact) [55].
+No American ancestry was found for any of them and the authors suggested that contemporary American ancestry found in previous studies [53, 54] was not present in the island prior to European contact and may be due to contacts in more recent history.
+However, the extrapolation of results obtained in such a small sample from a single archaeological site to the entire island and the whole ancient Rapanui culture is unwarranted.

-Perhaps the most convincing evidence of Polynesians travelling to South America (back-and-forth hypothesis) was the finding of chicken bones of Polynesian origin as old as ca. 1300-1400 CE on the Chilean coasts [54].
-The genome of these bones was identical to chicken bones found at prehistoric archaeological sites from Tonga (Fig. 1), dated to 2000-1550 y BP.
-A further phylogenetic study of ancient and modern Polynesian chickens did not find early South American ancestry and questioned chickens as providers of evidence for Polynesian-South America pre-Columbian contact [55].
-This study demonstrates that the chickens analyzed have no American ancestry but they do not invalidate previous records of Polynesian chickens in South America [54].
+Perhaps the most convincing evidence of Polynesians travelling to South America (back-and-forth hypothesis) was the finding of chicken bones of Polynesian origin as old as ca. 1300-1400 CE on the Chilean coast [56].
+The genome of these bones was identical to chicken bones found at prehistoric archaeological sites from Tonga (Fig. 1), dated to 2000-1550 yr BP.
+A further phylogenetic study of ancient and modern Polynesian chickens did not find early South American ancestry and questioned chickens as providers of evidence for Polynesian-South America pre-Columbian contact [57].
+This study demonstrates that the chickens analyzed have no American ancestry but they do not invalidate previous records of Polynesian chickens in South America [56].

-Another evidence for the presence of Polynesians in America before the European contact was the craniometric analysis of pre-Columbian skeletons found on a 30-km offshore Chilean island, which suggested that they may be of Polynesian origin [56].
-Two human skulls from Brazilian Botocudos indigenous were found to be of Polynesian origin with no detectable American components in their DNA [57].
-The relatively recent age of these skulls prevented to unequivocally attribute its presence in South America to pre-Columbian voyaging from Polynesia but the authors of the study did not rule out this possibility.
+Other evidence for the presence of Polynesians in America before the European contact was the craniometric analysis of pre-Columbian skeletons found on a 30-km offshore Chilean island, which suggested that they may be of Polynesian origin [58].
+Two human skulls from Brazilian indigenous were found to be of Polynesian origin with no detectable American components in their DNA [59].
+The relatively recent age of these skulls prevented unequivocal attribution of its presence in South America to pre-Columbian voyaging from Polynesia but the authors of the study did not rule out this possibility.